top of page

 Connection means feeling present with someone.
 Feeling like you matter—even briefly.
 This doesn’t have to contradict casual sex.
 You can still crave connection during a one-night stand.
 It’s not about longevity; it’s about the emotional tone of the moment.

 Importantly, some men also desire a sense of autonomy and separateness.
 Emotional needs aren’t one-size-fits-all.
 For some, eroticism depends on not being seen too deeply.
 That’s valid, too.
 Your emotional needs might include room for mystery and boundaries.
+Many of these patterns are rooted in early experiences where safety, belonging, or acceptance felt uncertain — something we often explore in trauma therapy.

 2. Safety